juliashenn/legion-mcp/README.md

 | Big Query | bigquery |
 | Oracle DB | oracle |
 | SQLite | sqlite |

+SSH tunneling is supported for PostgreSQL (pg) and MySQL (mysql) databases only.

 We use Legion Query Runner library as connectors.
 You can find more info on their [api doc](https://theralabs.github.io/legion-database/docs/category/query-runners).